Mo Brings Plenty: Music, dance, and modeling career

 Brings Plenty played drums for the band Brulé, who combines traditional Native American drums and flute with contemporary musical instruments.
 He performs with and drums for the Many Moccasins Dance Troupe, based in Winnebago, Nebraska, that combines modern Native American dance with powwow dances.

 Brings Plenty has modeled for Ed Hardy and John Yaeger.

 Activism

 Brings Plenty is concerned about providing accurate representations of Native peoples in mass media.
 He stated in a 2008 interview, "Young people told me they don’t see our people on TV.
 Then it hit me, they are right.
 Where are our indigenous people, people who are proud of who they are?"
 Brings Plenty also works behind the scenes on Yellowstone and its spin-off prequels 1883 and 1923 as Taylor Sheridan's American Indian Affairs Coordinator to make sure that each show appropriately represents Native culture.

 He has performed for charity events such as Project Lighthouse, who provides warm clothing and bedding to northern Indian reservations.

+Brings Plenty has been a vocal opponent of the development of an A.I. data center near his ranch in Osawatomie, Kansas.